It's working: Pitch clock shaves 20 minutes from early games - WHIZ News

 INJURIES

-__Dodgers infielder Gavin Lux went down going from second to third in Monday’s game against the San Diego Padres and had tp he taken off the field on a cart.
+—Dodgers infielder Gavin Lux went down going from second to third in Monday’s game against the San Diego Padres and had to be taken off the field on a cart.
 He was clutching his right leg.

 MAKING UP